DIGIX666/Forum/README.md

 With our forum you will be able to post posts, like/dislike them and comment.
 You can also sort them by categories.

 You will also have the possibility to apply to become a moderator.
+You can see the notifications about other user's actions on your posts or comments.

 ### Installation